-Specific audit engagements are assigned a QRP as part of the firm's system of quality management as required by professional standards.
+Specific audit engagements are assigned a QRP as part of the member firm's system of quality management as required by professional standards.
 These partners, who have the necessary experience and technical knowledge, are involved in the most critical aspects of the audit.
-For example, they may advise on matters of firm independence, risks of material financial statement misstatement and a team's responses to these risks, and specific accounting, auditing, and financial reporting and disclosure issues.
+For example, they may advise on matters of firm independence, significant risks and a team's responses to these risks, and specific accounting, auditing, and financial reporting and disclosure issues.